emberjs/rfcs/text/0000-contextual-helpers.md

 # Summary

-The goal of this RFC is to increase composability oportunities in ember by allowing helpers to be invoked and curried in a similar way as how actions and components can be dynamically be invoked now.
+The goal of this RFC is to increase composability opportunities in Ember by allowing helpers to be invoked and curried in a similar way as how actions and components can be dynamically be invoked now.

 # Motivation

-Since Ember 2.3, released over a year ago, the framework has enjoyed a feature commonly referred a **contextual components** that allows components to be dynamically invoked by name and also to be wrapped along with arguments and passed as regular values to later on be invoked.
+Since Ember 2.3, released over a year ago, the framework has enjoyed a feature commonly referred to as **contextual components** that allows components to be dynamically invoked by name and also to be wrapped along with arguments and passed as regular values to later on be invoked.

-Examples from the blog post of the 2.3 release:
+Example from the blog post of the 2.3 release:

 ```hbs
 {{#alert-box as |box|}}